tuva-health/docs/docs/data-marts/hcc-suspecting.md

 **HCC Recapture:** uses billed claims history to evaluate whether recurring diagnoses from prior years were captured during the current payment year.

-**HCC Capture/Discovery:** uses all available sources from clinical and claims data to evaluate a patient's medical history, problems, comorbidities, lab results, medications, or observations to capture new HCCs that have not been coded before.
+**HCC Suspecting:** uses all available sources from clinical and medical/rx claims data to evaluate a patient's medical history, problems, comorbidities, lab results, medications, or observations to capture new HCCs that have not been coded before.

 The 2024 CMS HCC model has 115 HCCs.
-Each condition category requires careful logic to identify suspecting conditions for capture.
+Each condition category requires careful logic to identify potential undocumented diagnoses.
 So far, we have built out the logic for the following conditions:

 * Chronic Kidney Disease (HCC 326-329) using eGFR lab results.